dcycle/whatsapp-communication/README.md

     ./scripts/reset-password.sh some-username

-User sessions are stored in memory, not disk
+User sessions are stored on disk, not in memory
 -----

-This is something that would be a good thing to fix eventually, but currently as soon as the application crashes (which happens often during development), you need to log back in.
+This means that if your appliation is restarted or crashes, you won't have to log back in.

 Quickstart
 -----